ajmeese7/readme-ascii/README.md

 [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats),
 [nodemon](https://github.com/remy/nodemon)... the list goes on.

 Unfortunately, not all of us have the spare time to spend on a logo.
-Enter readme-ascii.
+Enter **readme-ascii**.

-ASCII art is an easy solution to a logo, but unfortunately it tends to not display well across different screen sizes.
+ASCII art is an easy solution to a logo, but it tends to not display well across different screen sizes.
 That's why I made this project, to turn the ASCII text into an image that can resize as expected.

 ## Usage
 Using this project couldn't be simpler.